 We are not yet sure when this feature will be rolled out globally but this could be the time for you to keep yourself in check on how you behave publicly through Facebook and other social media accounts.
 You just never know when a business a recruiting company or manager might be prying into your Facebook personal page.
 Be careful!

-Nixon is a Trained Journalist interested in all things Tech & Business.
-Also a Public Relations (PR) person, Founder & Editor of TechTrendsKE.
-For pitches or story ideas, drop me an E-Mail at email@example.com or call +254 727 503 198.
+Nixon is a Kenyan based freelance journalist and blogger interested in all things Tech & Business.
+Also a Public Relations (PR) expert, Founder & Editor of TechTrendsKE.
+For pitches, story ideas, guest posts or sponsored content, drop me an E-Mail at firstname.lastname@example.org or call +254 727 503 198.